guyroutledge/atozcss/_posts/2014-06-10-justify-text.md

 ## CSS Columns

-Leaving behind this quagmire of browser compatability and some rather niche uses for `text-align`, let’s look at something more visual where `text-align:justify` becomes very useful.
+Leaving behind this quagmire of browser compatibility and some rather niche uses for `text-align`, let’s look at something more visual where `text-align:justify` becomes very useful.